 - 1. Maximum 250 words - 2.
 Standard formatting: 1-inch margins, keyed in 10 or 12 point standard font such as Times New Roman or Calibri - 3.
-Should include the following elements, written in narrative form without subtitles: - a.
-The title should be brief and descriptive. - b.
+A header preceding the abstract body should include: - a.
+Title of the research - b.
+Author name - c.
+High school, high school city, high school state - d.
+Name of teacher/mentor/sponsor and his or her organization.
+Precede the individual's name with a descriptor such as "Teacher:" or "Mentor:". - e.
+Include one line of space between the heading and the abstract body. - 4.
+It is recommended that the abstract include the following elements, written in narrative form without subtitles: - a.
 The statement of the problem tells the reader what specific questions are addressed in the study.
 The variables and limitations are identified.
-The intent and objectives of the research effort are made explicit in this statement. - c.
+The intent and objectives of the research effort are made explicit in this statement. - b.
 The purpose states the usefulness of the study.
-It an-swers the question as to why the project was undertaken. - d.
+It answers the question as to why the project was undertaken. - c.
 The hypothesis is an educated guess that shows the relationship between a set of observed facts and a theory.
-The hypoth-esis limits the scope of the investigation and unifies the research design.
-Engineering, math, computer science, and sometimes physics projects do not have a hypothesis. - e.
-The procedure provides a brief summary of what was done. - f.
+The hypothesis limits the scope of the investigation and unifies the research design.
+Engineering, math, computer science, and sometimes physics projects may not have a hypothesis. - d.
+The procedure provides a brief summary of what was done. - e.
 The conclusions provide a concise statement of the outcomes of the investigation.
 They should be written in non-technical language and be related directly to the hypothesis.
 The conclusions should identify unsolved aspects of the original problem or any new problems identified.